FlowiseAI/FlowiseDocs/vector-stores/chroma.md

 docker-compose up -d
 ```

 5. On the Chroma URL, for Windows and MacOS Operating Systems specify [http://host.docker.internal:8000](http://host.docker.internal:8000/).
-For Linux based systems the default docker gateway should be used this host.docker.internal is not available: [http://172.17.0.1:8000](http://172.17.0.1:8000/)
+For Linux based systems the default docker gateway should be used since host.docker.internal is not available: [http://172.17.0.1:8000](http://172.17.0.1:8000/)

 <figure><img src="../.gitbook/assets/image (10).png" alt="" width="563"><figcaption></figcaption></figure>